bfraser/puppet-grafana/README.md

 ##### Provisioning with dashboards from grafana.com

 GrafanaLabs provides lots of [dashboards that may be reused](https://grafana.com/grafana/dashboards).
 Those ones are **not directly usable** for provisioning (this is a Grafana issue, not a Puppet one).

-In order to have a "provisionable" dashboard in JSON format, you will have to:
+In order to have a "provisionable" dashboard in JSON format, you have to prepare it before adding it in your Puppet code.
+Here are the steps to follow:

 1. Use a Grafana instance
 1. Import the desired dashboard